 South Western Sydney PHN Practice Support service provides support for practices undertaking accreditation for the first time, or for those undergoing re-accreditation.
 This support includes:

-- Overview of Accreditation – deciding on an accrediting body
+- Deciding on an accrediting body

 - Enabling the practice to plan and implement policies and procedures